garretpatten/codeowner-verifier/README.md

 # codeowners-validator
-A GitHub Action to check changed files and ensure that codeowners and the individuals and Teams it points to are valid
+A GitHub Action to validate the ownership and Teams within a CODEOWNERS file

 [ THIS CODE IS UNDER ACTIVE DEVELOPMENT ]